red, white and green stockings on back on chair with red blanket in background.

 These sharpies in fun colors are sure to be a hit, or grab a few of quality pens for a pens that last longer and write better.

 Shopping for a tween girl?
-Try these gel pens, instead.
+They might prefer THESE gel pens, instead.

 17. Hair Ties

-Another item that I constantly ask, “Where on earth do all the hair ties go?”
+Another item that I constantly ask, “Where on earth do they all go?”

-These colorful hair ties are perfect for young girls, or I love these neutral ones.
+These colorful hair ties are perfect for young girls, or I love these thin neutral ones.

 Related: Small Gifts for Kids That Aren’t Junk ($20 or Less!)